parmarjh/EVMarket-India/README.md

 Follow this format:

-- Author's name - Chaganti Reddy
+- Author's name - Jatin parmar
 - Date of publication or update in parentheses.
 - Title or description of document.
 - URL.